esp-rs/book/src/installation/index.md

 The forked compiler can coexist with the standard Rust compiler, so it is possible to have both installed on your system.
 The forked compiler is invoked when using the `esp` [channel] instead of the defaults, `stable` or `nightly`.

-Since the installation in this scenarion is sligthly complex, we have created `espup`.
+Since the installation in this scenario is slightly complex, we have created `espup`.

 [esp-rs/rust]: https://github.com/esp-rs/rust
 [espressif/llvm-project]: https://github.com/espressif/llvm-project